 Our own feelings and those of others around us are also a source of information.
 An emotionally intelligent person is able to pay attention to these reactions, value them and use this “data” they have gathered and apply it in the processes they manage.
 Knowing how to respond to others’ emotions and also how your own reflect on them in teamwork leads to more effective communication and less stress.

-Five aspects for emotionally intelligent leadership
+Five aspects for emotionally intelligent leadership2

 As you can see, two of the aspects refer to abilities related to your own self.
 Emotional intelligence is cultivated from within – that is for sure.
 But its harvest is when you transfer those inner habits on your interactions with other people.
 And here comes the tough part: a leader often has to manage communication and relations not only between themselves and other team members, but also within the team.
 This role is often similar to that of a referee in a much more complex way.
 Here come in handy skills such as being able to balance, to be objective and empathic, honest and patient.

-Emotional intelligence is crucial for a successful leader and that is indisputable.
+Emotional intelligence is crucial for a successful leader and that is indisputable3.
 But besides being “emotionally intelligent”, leaders nowadays need to combine an array of skills, and one of them is staying on the edge of digitalization.

 The five pillars which define a successful digital leader